 Prof. Stanley Lemeshow

-A solid first course on applied statistics, including regression analysis.
+A first course in applied statistical methods including linear and multiple linear regression analysis.

 - Advanced Statistics

 - Clinical Research

 Online, download instructions will be sent before the start of the course, by e-mail.

 We will be analyzing all data with Stata but code will be made available for students wishing to use R.